Jim Wells (politician): Resignation as Health Minister

 During a hustings event on 23 April 2015, Wells was quoted as saying: "All evidence throughout the world says the best way to raise children is in a loving, stable, married relationship; the facts show that, the facts show that certainly you don't bring a child up in a homosexual relationship.
 That a child is far more likely to be abused or neglected (uproar among audience).
 I say again, I say again, a child is far more likely to be abused or neglected in a non-stable marriage situation, gay or straight."

 Wells retracted the statement after a backlash from political leaders and the media.
 He claimed he was under pressure as a result of his wife's serious illness and that his view was not DUP policy.
 The views attracted strong criticism from other parties and calls for his resignation.
 On 24 April 2015, the Police Service of Northern Ireland confirmed that they had received a complaint and officers were making enquiries.
 The Public Prosecution Service later confirmed that Wells would not be charged.
 By mid October 2015 the Public Prosecution Service said it was decided that the case did not meet the test for prosecution.

 On 25 April 2015, it was alleged that Wells, who was doing door-to-door canvassing, called at a lesbian couple's house and during a conversation was critical of their lifestyle.
 The PSNI said they had received three complaints regarding Wells's conduct in the incident in Rathfriland.
 Two days later, Wells announced his resignation as Health Minister, citing his wife's ill health.
 In August 2016 a woman was convicted and sentenced to three months in jail after pleading guilty to making false statements to police about Wells, including that she had been present at the Rathfriland incident.

 By the end of Wells' short tenure as Health minister little had changed and no major health reforms had been progressed.
 By July 2015, Wells was still stinging from his forced removal from health and stated that "I should still be a Minister".

-Wells remains an MLA but has lost any significant power base within the DUP.
+Following his resignation, Wells continued to serve as an MLA.
 He has since commented on his resignation, stating on Belfast Live: "After four decades of work and dedication to the public I basically landed on the scrap heap because I felt I had to resign.
 I was abused and accused and it was all nonsense but for the sake of the DUP, I had to go, I had to sacrifice myself."